sevagh/xumx-sliCQ/README.md

 **xumx-sliCQ-V2 is fast and light!** TODO TensorRT etc. here

-(TODO cadenza challenge results) here I worked on xumx-sliCQ-V2 for the Cadenza Challenge, where it placed **14th place** in the first challenge.
+(TODO cadenza challenge results) here I worked on xumx-sliCQ-V2 for the Cadenza Challenge, where it placed **14th place** in task A of the challenge.
 Cite xumx-sliCQ-V2:
 ```
 (TODO latex citation block here)
 ```